clatze/reading-list/quotes.md

 # Martin Gries - Das Konsortium oder die ungenaue Zeit

 "Die Landschaft wurde nicht in lauen Sommernächten schroff und kantig.
 Es sind die Winter, die ihr Gesicht gekerbt haben."

+# Peter Riot - No Time to Lose.
+A Life in Pursuit of Deadly Viruses

+"As I heard in Seattle, "The first whale to surface is the first to be harpooned!""

+"I always pushed for ambitious goals, but I tried to avoid totally unrealistic ones, which can in fact be demoralizing instead of inspirational."